btkrausen/terraform-codespaces/labs/lab_02_create_your_first_resource/github.md

 1. Open your web browser and navigate to `GitHub.com`
 2. Go to your repositories list
-3. You should see the new `terraform-example` repository
+3. You should see the new `terraform-course-repo` repository
 4. Click into the repository to verify:
    - The repository description
    - The enabled features (Issues, Discussions, Wiki)
    - The repository topics
 5. Navigate to Settings → Branches to verify:
-   - The branch protection rule is applied to the main branch
+   - No branch protection rule is applied to the main branch
-   - Pull request reviews are required

 ### 8. Update the Repository Settings